Earlier this year, I wrote a post talking about the tremendous health benefits of black sesame seeds.

 – The sesame seed milk was not as black as I thought it would be.
 This is probably because 5-10% of the seeds were not actually black but white.

-- When I made a smoothie (picture in the right) using organic black sesame seed milk as the base, I used two bananas, one tablespoon of raw cacao powder, and one heaping tablespoon of organic palm sugar.
+– When I made a smoothie (picture in the right) using organic black sesame seed milk as the base, I used two bananas, one tablespoon of raw cacao powder, one teaspoon of organic palm sugar, and one scoop of protein powder.

 And how did it taste?